premchander-revature/interviewquestions/Outputbasedques.md

 ------

-4. Predict the output of the following by using  Inner JOINS?
+4.Predict the output of the following by using  Inner JOINS?
 Table 1:

 ```sql